 - If an animal is from a CWD-suspect area, unused parts, especially skull and spine, should be disposed of in an approved landfill or incinerator.

 - “In many parts of the country the deer population has grown out of control, causing tens of thousands of deer-related car crashes and the destruction of natural habitat.”
 By Sean Page

 “If you’re hunting in an area with chronic wasting disease, get the animal tested before it ever hits your plate, and don’t eat meat that tests positive.” ~Brent Race – High Country News

 In Idaho, officials have announced they plan to allow hunters to target the 1,000 wolves in Idaho, shooting and killing up to 220 wolves during this hunting season alone.

-Why not manage for and maintain a diverse and healthy Ecosystem, which of course must also include one of nature’s historically proven management tools; the Wolf.
+Manage for and maintain a diverse and healthy Ecosystem, which of course must also include two of nature’s historically proven management tools; the Wolf.
 Wolves by design keep deer and elk populations strong and healthy.
-Think about that, working hand in hand with the wolf tribe to keep our ungulates strong and healthy.

 ATV’s are a problem